marph91/jimmy/docs/import_instructions.md

 This will only import your Markdown notes.
 Importing resources seems to be not supported.

+## UpNote

+Import from Markdown will most likely work as described [at their website](https://help.getupnote.com/import-export-share-and-print/import-content-to-upnote/import-from-markdown).
+The feature is behind a paywall, so I couldn't test it.
+Be aware that export to Markdown is behind a paywall, too!

 ## VNote

 Choose "Import Folder" as described in the [documentation](https://vnote.readthedocs.io/en/latest/docs/en_us/docs/Users/Notes%20Management.html?#import-files-and-folders).